“Hi, Sophia!

 I have enclosed a list of French speaking countries to assist those who instruct me as it is clear that the decision to move is still in flux.

 If there is not a civil partnership, I would have advised those who instruct me to state that there will be no automatic right to contact (“visiting rights”) residence (“living rights”) or parental responsibility (“rights on upbringing”) when the child is born.
-Equally, i
+Equally, if the child is not a British citizen thorough the birth mother or the father, if identifiable, then the client has even less rights.

 The list of specified relationships in Schedule 20 currently contains: